Mohamed-Tamer-1/Data-Analysis/Budget Dashboard/Readme.md

 This comprehensive dashboard offers a clear visual representation of our budget performance across multiple products.
 Here are some key insights:

+💰 Total Budget: $45.91M
+💸 Total Actual: $45.72M
-🔍 Budget Variance: We're closely monitoring where we're ahead or behind, with a total variance of -0.42%.
+🔍 Budget Variance: We're closely monitoring where we're ahead or behind, with a total variance of -$193.22K (-0.42%).

 📈 Product Performance: